neri/maystorm/README.md

 ## HOE: Haribote-OS Emulation Subsystem

-* We have confirmed that about half of the apps work at this point.
-Some APIs are not yet implemented.
-* This subsystem may be unsupported in the future, or may be replaced by another implementation.
+* This subsystem may be replaced by another implementation in the future.
-* If the haribote application is launched with insufficient 32-bit memory, it will not operate properly.

 ## History